 OXO Tower Restaurant Interiors

-We dined in the Restaurant but just so you are aware, there is also the Brasserie and Bar (serving snacks) which are all located on the eighth floor.
-On the street level, you will see directions to the elevators, take a lift to floor eight and on one side you have the Restaurant and the other is the Brasserie.
+We dined in the Restaurant, but just so you are aware, there is also the Brasserie and Bar (serving snacks) which are all located on the eighth floor.
+On the street level, you will see directions to the elevators, take a lift to floor eight, and on one side you have the Restaurant, and the other is the Brasserie.
 This eatery is famous for the balcony terrace overlooking the Thames River with breathtaking views.
-If the weather isn’t behaving itself, you can still admire the scenery thanks to the floor to ceiling glass window.
+If the weather isn’t behaving itself, you can still admire the scenery thanks to the floor to the ceiling glass windows.

-The interiors are simple and elegant.
+The interiors are elegant and straightforward.
 Look up to see the blue ceiling which at night sparkles with blue neon lights to give a moonlit effect.
-The tables are dressed with crisp white cloths and the leather clad dining chairs are rather comfy.
-Otherwise it is very minimal because when you have the backdrop of London, you don’t really need anything else to distract from that!
+The tables are dressed with crisp white cloths, and the leather-clad dining chairs are rather comfy.
+Otherwise, it is very minimal because when you have the backdrop of London, you don’t need anything else to distract from that!

 OXO Tower Restaurant Information

 Author: Homegirl London.
-Photographs: Homegirl London and Harvey Nichols & Co Ltd (the interiors image).
+Photographs: Homegirl London and Harvey Nichols & Co Ltd (the image of the interior).
 Thanks: Julie Carolan for booking the meal, information and photography.
 Disclosure: Our lunch was paid for by Harvey Nichols & Co Ltd, thanks very much.
 Also thanks to my Homeboy for joining me.